Tonwalter888/YTLitePlusEXTRA/README.md

 - [🇮🇹 FAQ in Italiano](FAQs/FAQ_IT.md)
 - [🇵🇱 FAQ po polsku](FAQs/FAQ_PL.md)

-## How to build a YTLitePlusEXTRA app using Github actions
+## How to build a YTLitePlusEXTRA IPA using Github actions
 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >